skydoves/PreferenceRoom/README.md

 ## Dependency Injection
 ![di](https://user-images.githubusercontent.com/24237865/33241294-bfaf9b5a-d306-11e7-816a-2be938fafdf8.png) <br>
-All we know already about dependency injection. <br>
+All we know already about __dependency injection__. <br>
-PreferenceRoom supplies simple dependency injection process with free from reflection. <br>
+`PreferenceRoom` supplies simple dependency injection process with free from reflection. <br>

-first, we need to declare targets who will be injected by PreferenceRoom at Component.<br>
+First, we need to declare targets who will be injected by `PreferenceRoom` at Component.<br>
 ```java
 @PreferenceComponent(entities = {Profile.class, Device.class})
 public interface UserProfileComponent {